kheller18/data-structures-algorithms/questions/CSS.md

             background: $bg-color;
           }
         ```
-    + `LESS`: LESS is an acronym for “Leaner Stylesheets”.
-LESS is easy to add to any javascript projects by using NPM or less.js file.
+    + `Leaner Stylesheets (LESS)`: easy to add to any javascript projects by using NPM or less.js file.
 It uses the extension .less.
 LESS syntax is the same as the SCSS with some exceptions.
 LESS uses `@` to define the variables.
       + ```
           @font-color: #fff;
           @bg-color: #00f